HomeOnMars/projektoOmnijo/OmniCentro.md

-the friends she put onto the positions are surprisingly upright and capable, and within weeks the public goods increased significantly as <span style="color:Silver">Serena</span> disbanded most of the armies and re-directed the military fundings there
+the friends she put onto the positions are surprisingly upright and capable, and within weeks the public goods increased significantly as <span style="color:Silver">Serena</span> disbanded most of the armies and re-directed the military fundings and personnel there (for example,
-(for example,

 - More telecom towers were built and maintained,